Savan1007/DollarDiary/Report.md

 ## 1. Introduction

-The DollarDiary is a comprehensive web application developed in Java using the Spring Boot framework.
+The DollarDiary is a comprehensive application developed in Java.
 This application is designed to assist users in managing their personal finances by providing a detailed and organized way to track expenses.
 Users can log their expenses with relevant details such as the date, amount, category, and description, ensuring a thorough record of their spending habits.

 In addition to tracking expenses, the application allows users to categorize their spending into categories.
 This categorization helps users to better understand their spending patterns and identify areas where they can save money.
-Users can also set budgets for different categories and receive notifications when they are approaching their budget limits, promoting more disciplined spending.
+Users can also set budgets and receive reports.

-The application features a user-friendly dashboard that provides an overview of expenses and budgets.
+The application features a dashboard that provides an overview of expenses and budgets.

 Overall, DollarDiary aims to provide a seamless and efficient way for users to manage their finances, promoting better financial health and stability.

 **Features:**

-- User registration and login
+- Command-Line User registration and login
 - Logging expenses with date, amount, category, and description
 - Categorizing expenses into categories
 - Setting and managing budgets for different categories
+- Report generation of the current and past expenses

 **Technology Stack:**

-- Frontend: HTML, CSS, JavaScript
-- Backend: Java (Spring Boot)
+- **Backend:** Java
-- Database: MongoDB
+- **Database:** MongoDB
-- Authentication: Spring Security with JWT
+- **Authentication:** Basic Security
-- Build Tool: Maven or Gradle
+- **Build Tool:** Maven

 ## 2.Design Problem

 ### 2.1 Problem Definition

 In today's fast-paced world, many individuals struggle to keep track of their personal finances, leading to overspending, poor financial planning, and stress.
 Traditional methods of expense tracking, such as pen-and-paper logs or basic spreadsheets, are often cumbersome, prone to errors, and lack the ability to provide meaningful insights into spending patterns.
 Without a systematic way to categorize expenses and monitor budgets, users find it challenging to identify areas where they can cut costs and save money.
-Additionally, the absence of timely notifications regarding budget limits further exacerbates financial mismanagement.
+Additionally, the absence of report generation regarding budget further exacerbates financial mismanagement.
 There is a need for a comprehensive, user-friendly solution that not only simplifies the tracking of expenses but also helps users make informed financial decisions to achieve better financial stability and health.

 ### 2.2 Design Requirements

 #### 2.2.1 Functions

 - **Register users:** Allow users to create an account by providing necessary details such as username, password, and email address.
-- **Authenticate users:** Verify user credentials during login using Spring Security with JWT to ensure secure access.
+- **Authenticate users:** Verify user credentials during login to ensure secure access.
-- **Log expenses:** Enable users to input expenses with details such as date, amount, category, and description.
+- **Log expenses:** Enable users to Add, Delete, and Update expenses with details such as date, amount, category, and description.
-- **Categorize expenses:** Allow users to assign expenses to predefined or custom categories for better organization.
+- **Categorize expenses:** Allow users to assign expenses to predefined categories for better organization.
-- **Set budgets:** Permit users to set budget limits for different categories and track their spending against these budgets.
+- **Set budgets:** Permit users to set budget limits and track their spending against these budgets.

 #### 2.2.2 Objectives